 When switching between MNOs users have to check how easy it will be to adopt the new network infrastructure, service rules, and controls.
 If not, they could face a significant period of downtime without service at all.
 Mobile Virtual Network Operators (MVNOs), however, use the existing network infrastructures negotiated by MNOs, and so are not subject to the same restrictions that an MNO is, as they can simply negotiate to use another network architecture with different service rules.

 Pod Group goes one step further as an MVNO, offering multiple profiles in one, and therefore can switch between network infrastructures instantly, allowing the use of several profiles within one data channel.
 The eUICC can adopt this Multi-IMSI solution as if it is a single operator, but with the ability to instantly switch operators and share data between the ‘profiles’ that are contained in one channel of the eUICC SIM.
 This also means that there would be no downtime when adopting the Pod Group profile, as it can use a network that matches the current profile.

 A Connection Made to Last

-With an eUICC specification in a 2, 3, or 4FF SIM, Pod Group’s multi-IMSI technology would extend this technology to its limit, allowing a user to embed their SIM at the point of manufacture with several independent channels active on the SIM, as well as a channel with the ability to transfer data between the profiles contained in it.
+With an eUICC specification in a 2, 3, or 4FF SIM, Pod Group’s multi-IMSI technology would extend this technology to its limit, allowing a user to embed their IoT SIM card at the point of manufacture with several independent channels active on the SIM, as well as a channel with the ability to transfer data between the profiles contained in it.

 This would allow a user to keep their device connected for the maximum eUICC life of 20 years, while ensuring that there are multiple data channels that are separate from one another, some which can communicate with each other, and be able to add or remove profiles without worrying about MNO structures and rules.
 Once eUICC is rolled out fully, a pairing with Pod Group would remove all potential blockages and outage risks, leaving your application connected, without any extra fuss.